The Armless Bellringers

 he could do.
 He drew back, lowered his head, and charged full speed at

 the bell.
-The monks was horrified, but could not stop him.
+The monks were horrified, but could not stop him.
 And the

-worthy of that monastery.
-It rang thruout the valley, and people
+of that monastery.
+It rang thruout the valley, and people everywhere

-everywhere stopped in their tracks and nodded to each other that at
+stopped in their tracks and nodded to each other that at last a worthy

 But alas, it was not to be.
 For the impact so stunned the poor